Collections Management System

 Optimized dashboard for management capabilities

-STRUCTURE & happy path
+Structure & happy path

 PastPerfect's file hierarchy begins with fixed Catalogs that fit a very specific type of collection.
 By keeping a hierarchy of levels, but making them all user-editable, the types of collections using the CMS are endless.